-Anas said: "The Prophet said: 'May Allah strengthen the bond that connects you, make your grandfather happy, bless you, a
+Anas said: "The Prophet said: 'May Allah strengthen the bond that connects you, make your grandfather happy, bless you, and cause you to produce much good.'"

-"By Allah", Anas said, "He caused them to produce much good."[2]
+"By Allah", Anas said, "He caused them to produce much good."
+[2]

 Before one month had slipped by after the ceremony of the contract of marriage, Aqeel bin Abi Talib, may Allah be pleased with him, contacted his brother, Imam Ali [a], urging him to consummate the marriage.